-The 17 best Apple Watch straps you can buy right now
+The best Apple Watch straps you can buy right now

 Nomad Leather Strap ($60)

-Nomad’s classic leather strap, found elsewhere on our list, is available at a lower cost at the moment, but its new version has a more modern style.
-It loses the stitching for a sleeker, flatter look.
+Nomad’s classic leather strap received a makeover recently, losing the stitching for a sleeker, flatter look.
 We particularly love Nomad’s straps due to the custom designed Watch adapters, which change the look of the Watch’s face considerably.
 Both the adapters and the buckle have a matt finish and also come in black, ready to match your Watch model.
 It’s still quite a masculine design, but less so than the previous strap.
 The Horween leather is wonderfully supple out of the box and needs only a few hours to bed in.

 Buy one now from: